nimning/hintSystem/src/plan.md

 * There are several "bridges" between pg and the outside world.
 One of them is [Webworkwebservice/RenderProblem.pm](https://github.com/openwebwork/webwork2/blob/master/lib/WebworkWebservice/RenderProblem.pm), another is
 [webwork2/lib/WeBWorK/ContentGenerator/Problem.pm](https://github.com/openwebwork/webwork2/blob/master/lib/WeBWorK/ContentGenerator/Problem.pm)
-the library browser -- is in WeBWorK/Utils/Tasks.pm The last one is the most recent and probably the best written bridge.
+The third is the library browser which is in WeBWorK/Utils/Tasks.pm The last one is the most recent and probably the best written bridge.
 I'd like to refactor and rewrite the other two to look more like the last one.
 Also involved are PG.pm and PG/Local.pm